A water park, wakeboarding and fishing all in one place? Seems too good to be true at Bli Bli Waterpark!

 Personally, I am pretty knackered after a single session – I think that will be enough for most people.

-Ages 3 and under are not permitted in the aqua park, however ages 4-6 can enter as long as they are fully accompanied by an adult at all times.
-Kids aged 7 and over can enter the park on their own.
+Ages 3 and under are not permitted in the park.
+Ages 4-6 may use Aqua Park but must be accompanied by their parent or guardian in a one-on-one situation at all times.
+Ages 7 and over may go to the park on their own.

 Wake Park